RobotecAI/rai/README.md

 > [!IMPORTANT]
 > **RAI is in beta phase now, expect friction.
 Early contributors are the most welcome!**

-RAI is a flexible AI agent framework to develop and deploy Gen AI features for your robots.
+RAI is a flexible AI agent framework to develop and deploy Gen AI features for your robots using ROS 2.

 ---